 Ferry from Santorini to Mykonos – The popular one

-Step one: Board on a ferry from the charming island of Santorini.
+Step one: Board a ferry from the charming island of Santorini.

-Mykonos is located at the northern side of Cyclades, in the heart of the Aegean Sea.
-It is famous worldwide for its wild, never-ending party scene, exciting nightlife and wonderful scenery.
-No wonder it is known as the “Ibiza of Greece”!
+Mykonos is located on the northern side of the Cyclades, in the heart of the Aegean Sea.
+It is famous worldwide for its wild, never-ending party scene, exciting nightlife, and wonderful scenery.
+No wonder why it is known as the “Ibiza of Greece”!

 But what about Mykonos beaches?

-When in Mykonos, don’t miss to visit Chora!
-This is the main village of the island, with the traditional Cycladic whitewashed houses, the traditional windmills and quaint narrow streets.
+When in Mykonos, don’t miss visiting Chora!
+This is the main village of the island, with the traditional Cycladic whitewashed houses, the traditional windmills, and quaint narrow streets.
 What’s more, in Chora, there are plenty of accommodation and entertainment options, amazing bars and nightclubs.

 Another must is Little Venice, one of the most romantic places in Mykonos.
 Just imagine little white and colorful houses, built on the edge of the sea.
 Amazing, right?
-And the best part is, at Little Venice you’ll watch some of the most beautiful sunsets of your entire life!
+And the best part is, in Little Venice, you’ll watch some of the most beautiful sunsets of your entire life!

 Tip: Walk through Little Venice, to enjoy a marvelous sunset and a lounge drink.